WhatsNew:

 3. Perform other duties as assigned by the President.

-The Editor of the Almanac shall:
+The Editor of the Newsletter shall:

-Be appointed by the President and with approval of the Executive Committee.
-Collect and edit material, print and distribute the Almanac each quarter and such additional times as the Executive Committee shall deem appropriate.
-In conjunction with the Web Master, shall be in charge of the collection of information of a historical nature of the Association and shall help the Web Master disseminate this information to the members and to the public.
+3. In conjunction with the Webmaster, be in charge of the collection of information of a historical nature of the Association and shall help the Webmaster disseminate this information to the members and to the public.

-The Webmaster Shall:
+The Webmaster shall:

 The Chaplain Shall:

-3. Offer the invocation at the annual Business Meeting Breakfast and Reunion Banquet.
+3. Offer the invocation at the annual business meeting breakfast and reunion banquet.

 Article X Removal of an Elected Officer